Retail: Making Marketing Automation work for your business

-5. Gamification during the festive season

 Festive seasons can often mean an increased period of sales for retail outlets.
 A great way to take advantage of the busy shopping periods and improve shopper experience is through engaging gamification elements.
-For example, you could use retail marketing automation to send customers a digital gift to open when shopping during the Christmas period.
+For example, you could use retail marketing automation to send customers a digital gift to use when shopping during the Christmas period.
 A digital spin the wheel and win a prize type game could be used during Easter.
 The possibilities are endless and marketing automation makes it a simple process to engage with your digital savvy customers.

 In 2019 the vast majority of retail customers like to be engaged via digital channels.
 Embracing retail marketing automation provides a way to attract and engage with digitally savvy shoppers and in turn create loyal customers.
-The methods mentioned above provide retailers the perfect tools to automate their marketing efforts, improve customer experience and build meaningful relationships that will keep customers coming back to your retail outlet for years to come.
+The above methods provide retailers the perfect tools to automate their marketing efforts, improve customer experience and build meaningful relationships that will keep customers coming back to your retail outlet for years to come.

-### edition 2